Longtime gold bashers are gloating over the precious metal’s recent price slump. Gold prices have declined more than 10% in the first quarter of 2021.

 It’s no mystery why many who work in the financial industry hate gold.
-They are in the business of pushing paper assets, and physical precious metals held outside of bank and brokerage accounts generate no fees for them.
+They are in the business of pushing paper assets, and physical precious metals held outside of bank and brokerage accounts generating no fees for them.

 Financial professionals concoct various rationalizations for why gold is a bad investment.